pwine123/Transform-with-Azure-AI-Data-and-Apps-Platform/README.md

 Followed by Lab 3

 **Session 4 - Enterprise-grade Production at Scale:**
 Deploy AI innovations to Azure's managed infrastructure with continuous monitoring and governance across environments.
-How to enterprise scale the deployment using Azure API management
+How to enterprise scale the deployment using Azure API management.
+Followed by Lab 4 which includes the lab for GraphRAG accelerator

 **Session 5 - Choose where to build your copilot:**
 Differentiate Copilot Studio, Azure AI studio and AI toolkit for VS code and choose where to build your copilot